Esri/arcgis-runtime-samples-android/java/generate-offline-map-overrides/README.md

 ## How to use the sample

-Sign in with an ArcGIS Online account when prompted for credentials (taking web maps offline requires an account) and modify the overrides parameters:
+Sign in with an ArcGIS Online organizational account when prompted for credentials (taking web maps offline requires an account) and modify the overrides parameters:

 * Use the min/max scale input fields to adjust the level IDs to be taken offline for the streets basemap.
 * Use the extent buffer distance input field to set the buffer radius for the streets basemap.